Report: California gun data breach was unintentional – KION546

 State officials at first thought the report was a hoax.
 Two unnamed employees — identified only as “Data Analyst 1″ and “Research Center Director” — investigated and mistakenly assured everyone that no personal information was publicly available.

 Meanwhile, the website crashed because so many people were trying to download the data.
-Another group of state officials worked to bring the website back online, unaware of the data breach.
-They got the website working again at about 9:30 p.m., which included the personal information ready for download.
+Another group of state officials worked to bring the website back online, unaware of the breach.
+They got the website working again at about 9:30 p.m.

 State officials thought they were providing anonymous information in the aggregate for research and media requests about the use of guns in California.
 But the employee who created the website included several datasets that contained personal information.

-Investigators found that no one — not the employee who compiled the data or the officials that supervised the employee — knew the proper security settings to prevent the data from being made available for download by the public.
+Investigators found that no one — neither the employee who compiled the data nor the officials that supervised the employee — knew the proper security settings to prevent the data from being available for public download.

 “This was more than an exposure of data, it was a breach of trust that falls far short of my expectations and the expectations Californians have of our department,” Bonta, the attorney general, said in a news release.
 “I remain deeply angered that this incident occurred and extend my deepest apologies on behalf of the Department of Justice to those who were affected.”